keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 - Mergers of independents into majors; Rough Trade and 4AD survive as Beggars Group label holdings.
 - MTV became the commercial gatekeepers, you couldn't just sound good you needed to look good doing it.
 - Music piracy eroded record profitability, forcing reliance on touring and stadium-sized ticket sale boons.
-- Internet distribution meant the obscure found its audience, but leeps communities small and fragmented.
+- Internet distribution meant the obscure found its audience, but keeps communities small and fragmented.

 % Myths and Legendary Tapes to finish it off here.
 Last gasp of noise as a resistance, but it's a historical biopic nobody can acquire any more.
 This stuff is just cut up and weaved in to our mishmash digital weird world.